pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ### Graceful start using `http.Server.listen`

 There is still the default system that hooks into `http.Server.listen` method.
-When your http server accepts a connection, it will automaticaly state your application as ready.
+When your http server accepts a connection, it will automatically state your application as ready.
 You can increase the PM2 waiting time the listen using the same variable as `--wait-ready` graceful start : `listen_timeout` entry in process file or `--listen-timeout=XXXX` via CLI.

 ## Explanation: Signals flow